 Gillian O'Brien is Reader in Modern Irish History

-She is the author of "Blood Runs Green: The Murder that Transfixed Gilded Age Chicago" (University of Chcago Press, 2015) (http://www.press.uchicago.edu/ucp/books/book/chicago/B/bo19966410.html) and has also published work on the Anglo-Irish relations, newspaper and journalism history, the history of Dublin and the history of Primary Education in Ireland.
+She is the author of 'The Darkness Echoing: Exploring Ireland's Places of Famine, Death and Rebellion', (Doubleday, 2020) (https://www.penguin.co.uk/books/111/1118145/the-darkness-echoing/9781781620502.html) and "Blood Runs Green: The Murder that Transfixed Gilded Age Chicago" (University of Chcago Press, 2015) (http://www.press.uchicago.edu/ucp/books/book/chicago/B/bo19966410.html).
+She is also the editor (with Finola O'Kane) of 'Georgian Dublin' and 'Portraits of the City: Dublin and the Wider World' and has also published work on the history of Irish convents, Irish republicanism, newspaper and journalism history, the history of Primary Education in Ireland.
 Her BA and MA are from University College Dublin and her PhD from the University of Liverpool.

 University of Liverpool, United Kingdom, PhD